ESA-RadLab/BERTCSRS/README.md

 for training or classification, two files are created, one with all the columns, and one with just the titleabstracts (and ground-truth) columns which are needed for training, because of the size of the files.
 The [data/output](data/output) directory contains the outputs of the final classification.
 The Teams internal team folder contains a copy of all these files, as well as some additional output files.
+When creating the SYRF files the abstracts that are also present in the trainingset are filtered out, which is why these files are slightly smaller than the INCLUDED files.
 ### Final output
 __CNS:__ threshold: 0.23, included papers: 11017/52190, (test) recall:0.96, precision: 0.56, Fbeta: 0.84, accuracy: 0.90, auroc:0.96
 __SD:__ threshold: 0.4, included papers: 14232/58595, (test) recall:0.97, precision: 0.39, Fbeta: 0.75, accuracy: 0.85, auroc: 0.95